nweiyue/tp/docs/UserGuide.md

 ### 5.7.
 User confirmation

 Some commands have the ability to alter the data stored in the hard disk.
-ATAS aims to make careful decisions and further prompts the user to confirm the execution of those commands.
+ATAS aims to make careful decisions and further prompts user to confirm the execution of those commands.
 These commands are: `deletestu`, `editstu`,`clearstu`, `deleteses`, `editses`.

 :bulb: **Tip:**<div markdown="span" class="alert alert-primary">